chrisboakes/chris-boakes/src/_posts/2020-05-05-getting-started-with-sapper-and-svelte.md

 If you look inside `__sapper__` you'll see a `build` directory, this is the code we can use to run our project server-side.

+## Statically deploying to Netlify

+If you'd like to host your static build on Netlify, it's extremely simple:

+- Log in to your [Netlify](https://www.netlify.com/) account
+- Create a new site from Git and select your repository
+- Select your branch
+- Set the build command as `npm run export`
+- Set the publish directory as `__sapper__/export`

 ## Wrapping up

 I've only touched the surface of what you can achieve with Svelte and Sapper but hopefully it gives you an insight as to how easy it is to build a basic application.
+I've found the developer experience working with Sapper and Svelte excellent - it's intuitive to write and does a lot of the heavy lifting for you.

-All of the code from this tutorial can be found [here](https://github.com/chrisboakes/sapper-svelte-demo).
+All of the code from this tutorial can be found [here](https://github.com/chrisboakes/sapper-svelte-todo-application).

 You can see the statically rendered version running [here](https://sapper-svelte-todo.netlify.app/).